 Describe the insurers’ processes for identifying and assessing climate-related risks.

-In describing the insurers’ processes for identifying and assessing climate-related risks, insurers should, at a minimum, address the following:
+In describing the insurers’ processes for identifying and assessing climate-related risks, insurers should consider including the following:

 Discuss whether the process includes an assessment of financial implications and how frequently the process is completed.